 Simba, I am taking care of 2 orphaned kittens that my husband JUST found in an old car at his auto repair shop.
 They are just opening their eyes, so we think they are probably around 2-weeks-old.
 The feeding process is going fine.
 My main concern right now is grooming.
 I have been trying to clean them regularly with a warm, wet cloth to remove any urine or feces from their bottom and on their tummies, but it does not seem to be working very well.
 What is the best way to take care of this problem?
 Mousey

 Dear Mousey - The best way to groom little kittens is to mimic the cleaning of mom cats.
 Use a barely damp washcloth and clean them all over their bodies with short strokes.
 In addition to keeping the little ones clean, it teaches the kittens how to groom themselves.
 Do this after each feeding, as this also stimulates bowel movements and is very important to their good health.
 Simba

 Keep Newborn Kittens Warm and Healthy

-My 5 week old kitty does not want to eat.
-He eats about 1/2 oz every 4-6 hours.
+My 5-week-old kitty does not want to eat.
+He eats about 1/2 ounces every 4-6 hours.
 It is active at times and other times sleeps a lot.
 How can you tell if a kitten has a fever, seems like it shivers and chills at times.
 I do warm the formula?
 Concerned